DevExpress/testcafe/CONTRIBUTING.md

 If you run into a bug with TestCafe, please file an issue in the [GitHub repository](https://github.com/DevExpress/testcafe/issues).
 Search through the existing issues to see if the problem has already been reported or addressed.

 When you create a new issue, the template text is automatically added to its body.
-Complete all the sections in this template to help us understand the issue you are describing.
+Complete all the sections in this template to help us understand the problem you are describing.
 Missing information could delay the processing time.

 ## Code Contribution

 Follow the steps below when submitting your code.

-1. Search the [list of issues](https://github.com/DevExpress/testcafe/issues) to see if there is an issue for the bug or feature you are going to work on or create a new one.
+1. Search the [list of issues](https://github.com/DevExpress/testcafe/issues) to see if there is an issue for the bug or feature you plan to work on or create a new one.

-2. To address an existing issue, check the comment thread to make sure that nobody is working on it at the moment.
-Leave a comment saying that you are willing to fix this issue, and include details on how you are going to do this.
+2. To address an already described issue, check the comment thread to make sure that nobody is working on it at the moment.
+Leave a comment saying that you are willing to fix this issue, and include details on how you plan to do this.
 Core team members may need to discuss the details of the proposed fix with you.
 After the green light from them, leave a comment saying that you started your work on this issue.

 3. Install [Node.js](https://nodejs.org/en/), [Google Chrome](https://www.google.com/chrome/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) on your development machine.